opensearch-project/security/README.md

 ## Documentation

-Please refer to the [Official documentation] for detailed information on installing and configuring opendistro-security plugin.
+Please refer to the [Official documentation] for detailed information on installing and configuring opendistro-elasticsearch-security plugin.

 ## Quick Start

 * Install Elasticsearch

-* Install the opendistro-security plugin for your Elasticsearch version 6.5.4, e.g.:
+* Install the opendistro-elasticsearch-security plugin for your Elasticsearch version 6.5.4, e.g.:

 ```
 <ES directory>/bin/elasticsearch-plugin install \